you come to a fork in the road, take it." -- Yogi Berra

 point; for example, UltimateBet had a six month beta period.)
 The plan was for

 Terrence Chan to post a notice to the RGP newsgroup Tuesday morning.

 Terrence "wrote up this announcement, saved it on my computer, and went to bed."
 He woke up the next morning and hit 'send'.

 That Tuesday morning was September 11, 2001.
 Only after hitting send did Terrence check out the news of the day to discover the World

-a terrorist attack, it was tremendously disappointing -- all our planning went down the crapper.
-I'm convinced the site would have
+terrorist attack, it was tremendously disappointing -- all our planning went down the crapper.
+I'm convinced the site would have done

-done much better initially if we had launched the day before or a few days later.
-But in the end, PokerStars did become the
+much better initially if we had launched the day before or a few days later.
+But in the end, PokerStars did become the overwhelming

-overwhelming online poker leader, even if it did launch on the single worse day to launch a business this century.
+online poker leader, even if it did launch on the single worse day to launch a business this century!

 Suppose your play money games are TOO good

-PokerStars' beta period turned out to be quite successful, in large part because we had multitable tournaments and no one else did.
+PokerStars' beta period turned out to be quite successful, largely because we had multitable tournaments and no one else did.

 but struggling to get real money critical mass.
 The root of the problem was simple... our play money games were too good!